uralbash/pyramid_promosite/README.txt

 pyramid_promosite README
 ========================

-pyramid_promosite - is not CMS, is a module that helps you quickly create a website.
+pyramid_promosite - is not CMS, this is a module that helps you quickly create a website.
 Pyramid_promosite is similar to django flatpages, but written in pyramid and more features.

 Getting Started
 ---------------

 - cd <directory containing this file>

-- $venv/bin/python setup.py develop
+- $venv/bin/python setup.py develop or pip install pyramid_promosite

 - $venv/bin/populate_pyramid_promosite development.ini

 - $venv/bin/pserve development.ini

-or pip install pyramid_promosite

 Features
 ________